3D film: Early patents and tests

 In the late 1890s, British film pioneer William Friese-Greene filed a patent for a 3D film process.
 In his patent, two films were projected side by side on screen.
 The viewer looked through a stereoscope to converge the two images.
 Because of the obtrusive mechanics behind this method, theatrical use was not practical.

 Frederic Eugene Ives patented his stereo camera rig in 1900.
-The camera had two lenses coupled together 1 3/4 inches (4.45 centimeters) apart.
+The camera had two lenses positioned 1 3/4 inches (4.45 centimeters) apart.

 On June 10, 1915, Edwin S. Porter and William E. Waddell presented tests to an audience at the Astor Theater in New York City.
 In red-green anaglyph, the audience was presented three reels of tests, which included rural scenes, test shots of Marie Doro, a segment of John Mason playing a number of passages from Jim the Penman (a film released by Famous Players–Lasky that year, but not in 3D), Oriental dancers, and a reel of footage of Niagara Falls.
 However, according to Adolph Zukor in his 1953 autobiography The Public Is Never Wrong: My 50 Years in the Motion Picture Industry, nothing was produced in this process after these tests.